dev-alt/Lingo-Quiz-/README.md

-# LinguoQuiz
+# LingoQuiz

-LinguoQuiz is a comprehensive language learning platform that offers interactive quizzes, courses, and progress tracking.
+LingoQuiz is a comprehensive language learning platform that offers interactive quizzes, courses, and progress tracking.
 This repository contains both the frontend and backend code for the LinguoQuiz application.

 ## Project Structure